jack126guy/the621/README.md

 [the621.net](https://the621.net/) is a simple website explaining the "6-2-1 rule" for health and hygiene at fan conventions.

+## Installation

+Simply copy the files to the Web server.
 No build tools or external libraries are required.

+The Web server must be configured to serve the `notfound.html` page when a page is not found.
+The exact process will depend on the server software being used.

+## License

 All text and code is dedicated to the public domain under [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
 A copy is available in `LICENSE.txt`.